craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/The Infection.md

 ```
 The Louisville Infection will progress into Stage 1 Infection within 48 hours of initial internal contact to an Infection Source.
 Without immediate separation of contaminated and non-contaminated cells, the Infection is fatal in 100% of documented cases.

-Progression through the stages can take as much as 48 hours, or as few as 2 hours, and is variable based on the physiology of the Infected.
-At stage 3, a Louisville Infection Host (L.I.H.) will effectively die as their organs begin to fail.
-The Infection will continue to feed and sprea
+Progression through the Stages can take as much as 48 hours, or as few as 2 hours, and is variable based on the physiology of the Infected.
+At Stage 3, a Louisville Infection Host (L.I.H.) will effectively die as their organs begin to fail.
+The Infection will continue to feed and spread through the now-descesed host and eventually continue into Stage 4.

 Upon the Infection reaching Stage 4, a Louisville Infection Host (L.I.H.) will reanimate without the use of it's now ineffective internal structure and begin to wander their local area in search of sources of noise or smell.